 Pets in the Classroom Grants

 The Pets in the Classroom grant program provides financial support for educators to purchase and maintain small classroom pets.
 Pre-K through 9th grade are eligible to apply.
-The program will reopen for applications on August 1, 2018 for the upcoming 2018-19 school year.
+Accepting applications through June 1, 2019 for the upcoming 2019-20 school year.